moyano83/Designing-Data-Intensive-Applications/README.md

  number.

 ### Byzantine Faults
-If a node deliberately wanted to subvert the system’s guarantees, it can do so by sending messages with a fake fencing token.
+If a node deliberately wanted to subvert the system's guarantees, it can do so by sending messages with a fake fencing token.
 A Byzantine fault occurs when a node claim to have received a particular message when in fact it didn't and systems can be Byzantine fault-tolerant.
 Most Byzantine fault-tolerant algorithms require a supermajority of more than two-thirds of the nodes to be functioning correctly.